Clifton N. McArthur: Political career

 In 1908, McArthur served as secretary of the Republican State central committee.
 Then from 1908 until 1911 he was secretary to Oregon Governor Frank W. Benson.
 During part of this time he was elected to serve in the State house of representatives in 1909 and 1913 as a Republican representing Multnomah County.
 McArthur served as Speaker of the Oregon House of Representatives in 1909 and 1913.

 Clifton McArthur was elected as a Republican to the Sixty-fourth and to the three succeeding Congresses, serving from March 4, 1915 until March 3, 1923.
 He was an unsuccessful candidate for re-election in 1922 to the Sixty-eighth Congress.

 Later life

 McArthur resumed the practice of his profession and his former business activities in Portland, Oregon, where he died December 9, 1923, following what was described as a "supposedly routine sinus operation".
-He remains were cremated and the ashes deposited in the vaults of the Portland Cremation Association.
+His remains were cremated and the ashes deposited in the vaults of the Portland Cremation Association.